 Course Directors: Matthew A. Romano, Ann Arbor, MI, and Edward G. Soltesz, Cleveland, OH

 COMMERCIAL RELATIONSHIPS M.A.
-Romano− Consultant/Advisory Board, Edwards Lifesciences Corporation; E.G. Soltesz− Speakers Bureau/Honoraria, St. Jude Medical, Edwards Lifesciences Corporation, Atricure Inc.
+Romano− Consultant/Advisory Board: Edwards Lifesciences Corporation; Research Grant: Edwards Lifesciences Corporation, AtriCure, Inc; E.G. Soltesz− Speakers Bureau/Honoraria: St. Jude Medical, Edwards Lifesciences Corporation, AtriCure, Inc

-Cardiac surgeons often encounter atrial fibrillation in patients referred for other cardiac surgical procedures.
+Atrial fibrillation is often encountered by cardiac surgeons in patients referred for other cardiac surgical procedures.
 However, surgical ablation of atrial fibrillation continues to be undertreated at the time of cardiac surgery.
-Recent data have supported high rates of sinus rhythm restoration and a survival advantage for concomitant treatment of atrial fibrillation during cardiac surgery.
-Unfamiliarity with recommended lesion sets, energy sources, available devices, and techniques has resulted in an underutilization of the Maze procedure.
+Recent data has supported high rates of sinus rhythm restoration and a survival advantage for concomitant treatment of atrial fibrillation during cardiac surgery.
+Unfamiliarity with recommended lesion sets, energy sources, available devices and techniques has resulted in an underutilization of the Maze procedure.

 Upon completion of this activity, participants should be able to:

-- Perform the Maze IV procedure lesions based on different operative scenarios (mitral valve surgery, coronary artery bypass grafting, aortic valve replacement)
+- Perform the Maze IV procedure lesions based on different operative scenarios (mitral valve surgery, CABG, AVR)

 Please note: No CME credit is associated with the viewing of web-based content.
 This presentation was created for The Society of Thoracic Surgeons STS University courses, and STS retains sole rights to these materials.